 The Lotus twin cam engine power was increased by 20%.
 The twin cam cylinder head was reworked.
 In addition to enlarged inlet valves, the compression ratio was increased by skimming the head, the cam shafts were further modified for improved torque and the port shapes were refined.

 Weber 40 DCOE 31 carburettors replaced the S4’s Stromberg products.
 In conjunction with the work carried out on the cylinder head, the jets and chokes fitted to the Weber’s were different to those fitted to previous versions of the twin cam engine.
-In turn, the Weber carburettors were replaced by Dellorto DHLA 40’s in about May 1972.
+In turn, the Weber carburettors were replaced by Dellorto DHLA 40’s in around May 1972.
 A service bulletin detailing the changed specifications was issued on 9 June 1972 so Dellortos must have been fitted to Sprints in the factory by May 1972.
 Dellortos were fitted by Lotus to the Twin Cam Europa from December 1971, so clearly Dellorto was a factory supplier by then.
 One reason for this change was that Dellorto had been quicker and more willing to change their designs to meet the new European regulations that were due to come in force.
 They may also have been cheaper than Webers too.
 Dellorto DHLA 40Es were used on all ECE 15 engines, which were really the same as domestic engines but had different carb jets and ignition settings to meet euro specs.
 Some of the last Big Valve engines for the domestic market had European specification carbs.

 A stiffened, redesigned Big Valve cam cover replaced the earlier engines cover.
 The Big Valve cam covers, up until August 1972, were always black for UK spec cars.
 European and Federal cam covers were red.
 However, some red covers, perhaps on those engines with European specification carbs, were also used on domestic cars, though there seems to be no formula as to whether a UK Sprint had red or black covers after this date.
 Additionally, the fins on the cam covers and the “LOTUS Big Valve” legend became more sharply defined, with the Lotus font changed, the legend also being read from the cabin end of the car, having initially been read from in front of the car, at some time in mid 1971.
 Presumably new castings were made, either by a new manufacturer if they were outsourced, or by a change in casting at the factory.
 Apparently only 50 cam covers were made to be read from the front, perhaps so that it was easier to read when viewing the car at motor shows!